H2020-InFuse/cdff_dev/README.md

 https://gitlab.spaceapplications.com/InFuse/CDFF_dev/badges/master/coverage.svg)](
 https://gitlab.spaceapplications.com/InFuse/CDFF_dev)

-# CDFF-Dev
+## CDFF-Dev

-The CDFF-Dev provides the tools to develop, test, visualize, and perform analysis on data fusion products.
-The CDFF-Dev includes tools such as data log replay, visualization tools, and data analysis tools.
-No component of the CDFF-Dev is deployed on the target system.
+CDFF-Dev provides tools to develop, test, visualize, and perform analysis on data fusion products.
+It includes tools such as data log replay, visualization tools, and data analysis tools.
+None of it is deployed on the target system.

 CDFF-Dev was initiated and is currently developed by the InFuse consortium:
 * [Robotics Innovation Center](http://robotik.dfki-bremen.de/en/startpage.html)